 Australian native Annie has had a distinguished career as a hotelier that has taken her from Western Australia to Manchester via London, the Midlands, and Scotland.
 Her first involvement with BIDs was in Stratford whilst General Manager at The Stratford and she has sat on the Board at both Marketing Cheshire and CityCo Manchester whilst General Manager at the Park Royal in Warrington and Regional Managing Director – North of Macdonald Hotels & Resorts, based at the Macdonald Manchester, respectively.

 Annie became General Manager at the Hampton by Hilton Manchester Northern Quarter in September 2022.

 About the Manchester Accommodation BID

 The Manchester Accommodation BID is a ground-breaking new initiative led by the city’s hotel and serviced apartment providers to help create new events and additional activities that will attract more people to visit and stay in Manchester and Salford.

 At its core, the Manchester Accommodation BID will deliver better visitor experiences and additional activity to drive more staying visitors.
-It will allow Manchester to better compete in a global market and grow overnight visits at a time when an unprecedented level of supply is set to join the Manchester and Salford accommodation market, with an additional 5,850 confirmed new bedrooms incoming across the city-region by 2024.
+It will allow Manchester to better compete in a global market and grow overnight visits at a time when an unprecedented level of supply is set to join the Manchester and Salford accommodation market, with an additional 5,850 confirmed new bedrooms incoming across the city-region in the coming years.